devx-cafe/gh-tt/docs/workflow.md

 👉 **Mentorship Over Pull Requests:** Instead of pull requests, we use a [`RESPONSIBLES`](responsibles.md) file (similar to `CODEOWNERS`).
 If a commit affects files with assigned responsibles, those individuals are mentioned on the issue to review or assist.
 This trust-based mentorship model replaces traditional quality gates.

-The `gh` extension `thetechcollective/gh-tt` is designed to support this workflow, with three core subcommands: `workon`, `wrapup`, and `deliver`, which manage the branching strategy.
+The `gh` extension `devx-cafe/gh-tt` is designed to support this workflow, with three core subcommands: `workon`, `wrapup`, and `deliver`, which manage the branching strategy.

 Additional supporting tools include:

 - [`thetechcollective/gh-rotator`](/thetechcollective/gh-rotator): Orchestrates individually releasable components (repos) into a composite product that rotates automatically when any part is updated.
 - [`thetechcollective/gh-downstream`](/thetechcollective/gh-downstream): Reports lead times in our kanban board.
-- [`lakruzz/semver`](/lakruzz/gh-semver): Bumps semantic version labels for both release candidates and production releases.

 ---